If you’re feeling overwhelmed and frustrated by the state of your home and wondering how to get rid of the clutter fast, then keep reading!

 - Medicine cabinet: First, dispose of any expired medicine/vitamins plus any that you no longer need or use.
-Once you’re left with what you actually need, put them back in the cabinet in this clear organizer.
+Once you’re left with what you need, put them back in the cabinet in this clear organizer.
 This way everything will be in its place plus you can easily see everything and take things out as needed.

 - Old make-up: Go through all your make-up and get rid of the stuff you don’t ever use.
-You’ll be shocked at how much space you can clear out, plus it will be a lot easier to always find the products you do use all the time.
+You’ll be shocked at how much space you can clear out, plus it will be a lot easier to always find the products you use all the time.

 - Hair products: Toss out all the products you no longer use and re-organize the ones you need.

 - Random toiletries: We’ve all got the drawer full of random stuff: hotel shampoos, face masks we thought we’d use faithfully, razors we discovered we hated.
 If you haven’t used it in the last 6 months, toss it.